A great deal of research has been done on the subject revealing two universal truths.

 Find out about IFW membership.

-The initiative will be member-led.
-We’d love to hear from individuals and organisations who would like to get involved.
+We love to hear from individuals and organisations who would like to get involved.